wfroese/wfroese.github.io/_drafts/taking-over-legacy-codebase.md

 Breaking out of this cycle wasn't particularly easy and took a lot of patience, as organizational change often does.

-I'm going to quote Jeff Atwood again, because this is basically my life's motto, and I'm trying to set a world record for how many times you can use the same quote in context:
+I'm going to quote Jeff Atwood again, because this is basically my life's motto, and I'm trying to set a world record for how many times this tweet has been referenced:

->  *Got into computers because I enjoyed talking to machines instead of people.
-Now computers are all about talking to people.
-This is some bullshit*
+<blockquote class="twitter-tweet" data-theme="light"><p lang="en" dir="ltr">Got into computers because I enjoyed talking to machines instead of people.
+Now computers all about talking to people.
+This is some bullshit</p>&mdash; Jeff Atwood (@codinghorror) <a href="https://twitter.com/codinghorror/status/472488806126714880?ref_src=twsrc%5Etfw">May 30, 2014</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
->
-> -- Jeff Atwood

 ## #5.
 Make a Plan to Address Technical Debt

 So at this point, management is aware of the situation, there are no outstanding critical bugs, you've got a decent start on critical documentation, and you're put yourself in position to deploy smoothly and frequently.